 A dental implant replaces the tooth roots with a metal post, which fuses with your jawbone providing the foundation for a replacement tooth.
 Dental implant surgery is often performed in stages, with adequate healing time in between procedures.

 Certain factors influence this process, such as the health of your jawbone and the type of implant used.
+During your free consultation, your dentist will assess your jaw bone to determine if bone graft is needed prior to the implant placement.
 Once the metal post is implanted, it can take time for the bone to heal around the post—around 3-6 months—creating a stable base.

 Once the space around the implant has healed, an abutment is attached to the top of the implant.
 The abutment prevents the gum tissue from growing over the implant.
 An artificial tooth is then placed on top, one which matches your natural tooth shade.
 This can be made from porcelain or acrylic resin.